 #1 Hon & Guan 6-Inch Carbon Filter

 Coming first in our list is the Hon & Guan carbon filter.
-It comes highly recommended by most users because of its unmatched performance.
+It comes highly recommended by a lot of indoor growers because of its durable design and high-quality filter.
+The main structure is made of galvanized steel, which is more durable compared to aluminum filters.

-- Switchable base and filter flange for longer use
+- Switchable base and reversible flange for longer use

 - Can be used as an exhaust or intake filter

-- Inner and outer mesh offer a more open area for superior airflow
+- Inner and outer mesh offers a more open area for superior airflow

 - Zinc treatment is resistant to chemical corrosion